Mukush019/Bank-Loan-Analysis/Bank-Loan-Analysis.md

 - What is the average income?
 - How does credit card spending relate to taking a personal loan?
 - How does education affect the personal loan rate?
-- What is the correlation between average income and personal loan?
+- What is the correlation between average income and personal loans?
 - How do credit spending, CD accounts, and personal loans correlate?
 ## Data Analysis